What is the main source of law authorising this entity form?

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-Generally, at the end of an annual accounting period (or the fiscal year), the SLLC is required to prepare and submit annual financial statements (“AFS”) to the Tax Department, DPI, Statistics Office and Department of Finance.
+Generally, at the end of an annual accounting period (or the fiscal year), the SLLC is required to prepare and submit audited financial statements (AFS) to the Tax Department, Statistics Office and Department of Finance (DOF).

 Is the entity permitted to determine its own financial year?

-In general, an annual accounting period is 12 months from January 1 to the end of December 31.
-However, an accounting unit with a different organizational structure or operation is allowed to begin its annual accounting period on the first day of the first month of a quarter, and end it on the last day of the last month of the fourth quarter (counting from the first day), but must notify the finance authority and tax authority.
+In general, an annual accounting period is 12-months from 1 January to 31 December.
+However, an accounting unit with a different organisational structure or operation is allowed to begin its annual accounting period on the first day of the first month of a quarter and end it on the last day of the last month of the fourth quarter (counting from the first day) but must notify the finance authority and tax authority.

 Is the entity subject to any statutory (external) auditor obligations?